 I wasn’t lucky enough to be born in Cambridge.
-I chose it as a place to live since I love the city!
-I was born in Chicago, as were my parents and five sisters.
-I attended Catholic school there until fifth grade when we moved to Stamford, Connecticut, and into the public school system.
-My high school, Stamford High, was very much like CRLS in its demographics: well-off families, families struggling to make it financially, and lots in between.
+I chose it because I love it!
+Born in Chicago, as were my parents and five sisters, I attended Catholic school until fifth grade when we moved to Stamford, Connecticut and into the public school system.
+My high school, Stamford High, was very much like CRLS in its demographics: well-off families, families struggling to make it financially, and lots in between, middle-income folks who today struggle to afford spiraling housing as prices spiral.
 Similar breakdown of racial and ethnic backgrounds, except fewer Latino students.
-I was both a geek and a jock.
-Most days I kept out of trouble by going to the gym, where I played varsity gymnastics & track.
-I was also the first girl on the school’s cross-country team, most memorable for attending the first, mandatory team meeting held in the boy’s locker room by a coach who resented being coerced by federal legislation to open the team to girls.
+I was a geek and a jock.
+Most days I kept out of trouble by going to the gym, where I competed on varsity gymnastics and track.
+I was the first girl on the school’s cross-country team, and was coached by a man who resented the federal legislation opening sports up to girls.
+He scheduled an initial – and mandatory – team meeting in the boys locker room.
+I’m known for surprising the coach by showing up in that locker room.
 I fought for and benefited from Title IX, and ever since have appreciated the need to break down barriers.

 I was the first in my family to apply to Harvard, where I went to college, fell in love with Cambridge, and first volunteered in the schools.
-After a couple years of work in New York City for the Brooklyn District Attorney, Liz Holtzman, I went to graduate school at the Yale School of Management where I received great training in business and strategic thinking.
+After working in New York City for the Brooklyn District Attorney, Liz Holtzman, I received great training in business and strategic thinking at the Yale School of Management.
 After several years in corporate consulting at McKinsey & Company and paying off my student loans, I went into the non-profit and socially-responsible business sector.
 I have run two small companies (an environmental firm and a telephone reseller).
-I’ve helped a legal staffing firm start-up, several enterprises that are worker-owned, including a model welfare-to-work home health aide company, worked on economic development in Boston, an environmental mutual fund, and many other projects.
+I’ve helped a legal staffing start-up, several worker-owned enterprises including a model welfare-to-work home health aide company and a worker-owned bicycle manufacturer (Independent, when it was still worker-owned), economic development efforts in Boston, an environmental mutual fund, and many other projects.
 I was leader of a group that sought to open an International Baccalaureate Charter High School here in Cambridge.
-That effort did not make the final cut by the state, but it got me very involved in thinking about to better use our tremendous resources as a district.
+That effort did not make the final cut by the state, but it got me deeply involved in thinking about how to better use our tremendous resources as a district.

 Since moving back to Cambridge in 1991, I have been active in the community.
 My educational involvement includes serving on the Board of Cambridge School Volunteers for 7 years, including 4 as Treasurer.
-I was President and Treasurer of Children’s Village, a childcare center in Cambridge where my children went.
-I also served as Director of Cambridge United for Education, an independent citywide organization dedicated to promoting excellence in CPS.
-When my children entered school, I became involved first in the Peabody School, then Amigos, working to ensure community and parent input into district wide decisions.
-I often testified at School Committee, and helped push the district as a whole to address declining enrollment and communicate more transparently about policy and budget.
+I was President and Treasurer of Children’s Village, a childcare center near Fresh Pond where my children went.
+I also served as Director of Cambridge United for Education, an independent citywide organization dedicated to promoting excellence in our public schools.
+When my children entered school, I became active first in the Peabody School then Amigos, working to ensure community and parent input into district wide decisions.
+I testified often at School Committee, and helped push the district to address declining enrollment and to communicate more transparently about policy and budget.

-In 2005, I decided to pursue a seat on School Committee, since I wanted to have greater impact.
-I won and have served on School Committee since 2006.
-I have been an effective leader on the committee, known for insisting on getting and using data in our decisions and policy making and for advocating for high expectations for all learners.
-I have consistently, passionately and unswervingly advocated for us to raise the bar – and to address the needs of students who are advanced learners as well as those who are non typical learners and have special needs – and know that some kids are BOTH advanced learners and have special needs.
-My guiding philosophy has been that education in a city like Cambridge with our resources is not zero sum: we can and should meet the needs of kids who are struggling and those who are striving for more.
-I have been a strong advocate for change in a number of areas – from ensuring exit interviews for families so we can better understand how to improve our district, to championing subsidies for prom for low income students to starting a high school Participatory Budgeting program, to supporting our bilingual immersion programs.
-Also, I was instrumental in the district upping its commitment to sustainability and environmental responsibility, for which we have won numerous awards.
+In 2005, I wanted to have greater impact, and ran for School Committee.
+I won, and have become known for effective leadership, public outreach, insistence on getting and using sound data in our decisions and policy making, and advocacy for high expectations for all learners.
+I have consistently, passionately and unswervingly advocated for us to raise the bar – and to address the needs of students who are advanced learners as well as those who are non-typical learners with special needs.
+I recognize that some kids are BOTH advanced learners AND have special needs.
+My guiding philosophy is that education in a city with great resources like Cambridge is not zero-sum: we can and must meet the needs of kids who are struggling, those striving for more, and the rest, too.
+I have been a strong advocate for change – from ensuring exit interviews for families so we can better understand issues and how to improve our district, to championing subsidies for the prom for low income students, starting a high school Participatory Budgeting program, and supporting our bilingual immersion programs.
+Also, I was instrumental in the district’s upping its commitment to sustainability and environmental responsibility, for which we have won numerous awards.

-My background in management, strategic thinking, analytical approach, and willingness to listen to diverse perspectives have made me an important voice on the Cambridge School Committee.
-I am consistently and promptly responsive to people who contact me — students, parents, teachers, staff — and I strive to represent those who may not reach out but are consistently underrepresented in our system’s policy-making discussions.
+My background in management and strategic thinking, analytical approach, and willingness to listen to diverse perspectives have made me a balanced and important voice on the Cambridge School Committee.
+I am consistently and promptly responsive to people who contact me — students, parents, teachers, staff — and I work hard to represent those who may not reach out and are consistently underrepresented in our system’s policy-making discussions.
 I’m known for transparency and honesty, particularly on tough issues.
-I seek out reliable data, insist of intellectual honesty and solid analysis, and am willing to hold people accountable, for example standing out as the sole vote against extending the contract of a superintendent who failed to meet mutually agreed to outcomes, notably around closing gaps, and who had failed to do a key part of his job.
+I seek out reliable data, insist of intellectual honesty and solid analysis, and am willing to hold people accountable, for example standing out as the sole vote against extending the contract of a superintendent who failed to meet mutually agreed-upon outcomes and goals, notably around closing achievement gaps, and who failed – for years – to do a critical part of his job.

-I hope to bring the same leadership to City Council that I have brought to School Committee – and be a consistent force for positive change and accountability for our city.
-My management background, straightforward style, eagerness to collaborate and willingness to call it as I see it, will make a positive difference.
+I hope to bring the same leadership to City Council that I have provided for School Committee, and to be a consistent force for positive change and accountability for our city.
+My management background, straightforward style, eagerness to collaborate, and willingness to call it as I see it will make a positive difference.

-I’m seeking your #1 vote for City Council so I can add a useful and analytical voice, some solid listening, and a strong dose of transparency to the Council’s deliberations.
+I’m seeking your #1 vote for City Council so I can add a useful and analytical voice, some solid listening, willingness to drive change, and a strong dose of transparency to the Council’s deliberations.
 Our city has great challenges and great resources.
-Help me apply those resources effectively to help Cambridge live up to its potential.
+Help me apply our resources effectively so Cambridge can live up to its potential.